AFTEA is a public charity professional organization

 Section 3 The Deputy Vice President shall have charge of external affairs and shall preside in the absence of the chairman and executive vice president and shall perform any other duties delegated to him/her by the President.
 The deputy vice president shall automatically be the chairperson of the Professional Development Committee and the Liaison Committee.

 Section 4 The Secretary shall have charge of all proceedings of each meeting.
 At the end of his/her term, the secretary shall turn over to the incoming Secretary complete records of the association.
-A permanent file of the association records for each fiscal year shall however be maintained and kept in the office of the secretariat.
+A permanent file of the association records for each fiscal year shall be maintained and kept in the office of the secretariat.
 The Secretary shall automatically be chairperson of the Membership Services Committee.

 Section 6 The Treasurer shall receive all funds belonging to the association, pay out the same orders when notified by the chairman, keep an itemized account of receipts and expenditures, and make a written report to be presented and submitted to the Secretariat during the regular assembly meeting.
-The Treasurer shall automatically be co-chairperson of the Mutual Death Assistance Program (MDAP).

 Section 8 The Auditor shall examine the association’s financial reports and accounting records and shall compare the charges with the vouchers, verify balance sheets and income items, and state the results.
 He/she shall keep a copy of the annual financial report of the association.
 He shall be the chairman of the Auditing Committee.

-Section 12 Each member of the Board of Directors must attend, participate and provide assistance in the implementation of the plans, programs and projects of the association and shall coordinate with other existing committees, programs and organizations.
+Section 12 Each member of the Board of Directors must attend, participate, and provide assistance in the implementation of the plans, programs, and projects of the association and shall coordinate with other existing committees, programs, and organizations.

 Article IV-Meetings